 If you are traveling and find out that you need a major surgery or other treatment, certain policies will require pre-certification in order to cover it.
 At least 48 hours before the treatment begins, you or your doctor will need to contact the travel insurance carrier to request coverage for that service.
 If it is approved, you can go ahead with the treatment.
 If it is not approved, any claims will be denied.
 If you can determine medical necessity for any of the above exclusions, you may be able to get pre-certified for treatment.

 So, your claim has been denied.
 Now what?
 After you’ve read through your policy and all claim documents, you have to decide if this claim was rightfully or wrongfully denied.
-If you feel the claim should have been paid or is denied unreasonable justification, you can file for a visitors insurance appeal.
-Each insurance carrier has a different appeal process, but the basic principal is that you can refile a claim showing more proof that it should be paid.
-Usually you will need to write a letter or have a doctor write a letter explaining the need for a procedure or treatment.
-If the insurance carrier accepts your appeal the claims will then be paid.
+If you feel the claim should have been paid or is denied unreasonable justification, you can file a visitors insurance appeal.
+Each insurance carrier has a different appeal process, but the basic principle is that you can refile a claim showing more proof that it should be paid.
+Usually, you will need to write a letter or have a doctor write a letter explaining the need for a procedure or treatment.
+If the insurance carrier accepts your appeal the claim will then be paid.